List of Indigenous peoples: Americas

-Americas is the supercontinent comprising North and South America, and associated islands.
+The Americas consist of the supercontinent comprising North and South America, and associated islands.

 List of peoples by geographical and ethnolinguistic grouping:

 North America

 North America includes all of the continent and islands east of the Bering Strait and north of the Isthmus of Panama; it includes Greenland, Canada, United States, Mexico, Central American and Caribbean countries.
 However a distinction can be made between a broader North America and a narrower Northern America and Middle America due to ethnic and cultural characteristics.